 Cofilter is an initiative aimed at recycling the waste produced from drinking a cup of coffee to make paper.
-Waste coffee grounds combined with tissues and newspaper were used to make the sheet.
+Waste coffee grounds combined with tissues and newspaper were used to make the sheet of paper.

 Since ink and paper go hand in hand, the project also explores the possibility of using coffee as a pigment to screenprint on different substrates, including the coffee paper.
 The technique is documented further in the form of a small publication.